-ITEMS TO BE INSPECTED INSPECTION TO PERFORM Steering Check if steering operates freely by completely turning it from side to side Shift lever Check operation of shift lever (P, R, N, H and L) 2WD/4WD selector Check operation of 2WD/4WD selector Brakes Drive forward slowly a few feet and apply brake lever and brake pedal individually.
+ITEMS TO BE INSPECTED INSPECTION TO PERFORM Steering Check if steering operates freely by completely turning it from side to side Shift lever Check operation of shift lever (P, R, N, H and L) 2WD/4WD selector Check operation of 2WD/4WD selector Brakes Brakes Drive forward slowly a few feet and apply brake lever and brake pedal individually.
 The brakes must fully apply.
-Lever and pedal must fully return when released Emergency engine stop switch Check that the emergency engine stop switch is working properly Ignition switch Check if ignition switch is working properly by restarting and stopping the engine you protection from some of the minor hazards you may encounter en route.
-The operator must never wear loose clothing such as a scarf that may get entangled in the vehicle or on tree branches and shrubs.
-Depending on conditions, anti-fogging goggles or sunglasses may be required.
-Different colored lenses available for goggles or sunglasses help you distinguish terrain variations.
-Sunglasses should only be worn during the daytime.
+Lever and pedal must fully return when released Engine stop switch Check that the engine stop switch is working properly Ignition switch Check if ignition switch is working properly by restarting and stopping the engine